-This course introduces students in health occupations to basic concepts of individual differences, motivations, and aspects of mental health.
-The patient's personal involvement is identified by viewing illness from the patient's viewpoint.
-The effects of the behavior of health workers on the well-being of the patient is also discussed to better qualify the student to deal effectively in total patient care.
+This course introduces students in health occupations to the basic concepts of individual differences, motivations, and aspects of mental health.
+The effects of illness on the patient and family will also be explored as well as the role of the health care professional as an advocate in the promotion of wellness.

-510-117 Medical Terminology
+510-117 Medical Terminology 3 Credits